fluffy/moq-files/draft-jennings-moq-files.md

 * groupID: integer corresponding to the MoQT Group ID as defined in
   {{MoQT}}.

-* subGroupID: integer corresponding to the MoQT Subgroup as defined in
+* subgroupID: integer corresponding to the MoQT Subgroup as defined in
   {{MoQT}}.

 * forwardingPref: String with value of "Subgroup" or "Datagram" to represent the Object Forwarding Preference as defined in
   {{MoQT}}.
 Open Issue: string or use the binary values used in spec?

-* objectStatus: Numeric value representing Object Status as defined in
+* objectStatus: Numeric value representing Object Status enum as defined in
   {{MoQT}}.

 * publisherPriority: integer corresponding to the MoQT Publisher